greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.2.1 Planet Attributes

-TODO: explain planet properties, similar to VBAM.
+TODO: explain planet properties and formation.

 ### 2\.2.2 Terraforming and Colonization

 Terraforming time takes XYZ turns to complete.
-ETACs may be destroyed by hostile forces when caught in the act.

 Colonization takes one turn to complete.